Narmer: Nag el-Hamdulab

 Limestone head of a king, thought by Flinders Petrie to be Narmer, on the basis of the similarity to the head of Narmer on the Narmer Palette.
 This has not been generally accepted by Egyptologists.

+According to Trope, Quirke & Lacovara, the suggestion that it is Narmer is "unlikely".
+Alternatively, they suggest the Fourth Dynasty king Khufu.
+Stevenson also identifies it as Khufu.
+Charron identifies it as a king of the Thinite Period (the first two dynasties), but does not believe it can be assigned to any particular king.
+Wilkinson describes it as "probably Second Dynasty".

 First recorded at the end of the 19th century, an important series of rock carvings at Nag el-Hamdulab near Aswan was rediscovered in 2009, and its importance only realized then.
 Among the many inscriptions, tableau 7a shows a man wearing a headdress similar to the White Crown of Upper Egypt and carrying a scepter.
 He is followed by a man with a fan.
 He is then preceded by two men with standards, and accompanied by a dog.
 Apart from the dog motif, this scene is similar to scenes on the Scorpion Macehead and the recto of the Narmer Palette.
 The man, equipped with pharaonic regalia (the crown and scepter), can clearly be identified as a king.
 Although no name appears in the tableau, Darnell attributes it to Narmer, based on the iconography, and suggests that it might represent an actual visit to the region by Narmer for a "Following of Horus" ritual.
-In an interview in 2012, Gatto also describes the king in the inscription as Narmer.
-However, Hendricks (2016) places the scene slightly before Narmer, based, in part on the uncharacteristic absence of Narmer's royal name in the inscription.
+However, Hendrickx (2016) places the scene slightly before Narmer, based, in part on the uncharacteristic absence of Narmer's royal name in the inscription.